ContraCLM: Contrastive Learning For Causal Language Model: Abstract

 \section{Abstract}

-Despite exciting progress in large-scale language generation, the expressiveness of its representations is severely limited by the \textit{anisotropy} issue where the hidden representations are distributed into a narrow cone in the vector space.
-To address this issue, we present \ourmethod, a novel contrastive learning framework to improve the representation with better uniformity and discrimination.
-We assess \ourmethod on a wide range of downstream tasks in natural and programming languages.
-We show that \ourmethod can effectively enhance both uniformity and discrimination of the representations and lead to the desired improvement on various language understanding tasks where discriminative representations are crucial for attaining good performance.
+Despite exciting progress in causal language models, the expressiveness of the representations is largely limited due to poor discrimination ability.
+To remedy this issue, we present \ourmethod, a novel contrastive learning framework at both token-level and sequence-level.
+We assess \ourmethod on a variety of downstream tasks.
+We show that \ourmethod enhances discrimination of the representations and bridges the gap with the encoder-only models, which makes causal language models better suited for tasks beyond language generation.
 Specifically, we attain $44\%$ relative improvement on the Semantic Textual Similarity tasks and $34\%$ on Code-to-Code Search tasks.
 Furthermore, by improving the expressiveness of the representations, \ourmethod also boosts the source code generation capability with $9\%$ relative improvement on execution accuracy on the HumanEval benchmark.